Product Oversight

 Isis Conveyancing Insurance Specialists (Isis) has well established product governance processes in place to oversee the design, approval and review of our products, which meet the requirements of the Insurance Distribution Directive, and the FCA’s guidelines covering product governance, pricing practices, product fair value, consumer duty and vulnerable customers guidance.

-New product developments and significant modifications to existing products are subject to a formal product approval process that:
+New product development and significant modifications to existing products are subject to a formal product approval process that:

 We also regularly monitor and review all of our products to identify if any changes are required, and to ensure that they continue to meet the policyholder’s needs and deliver good outcomes for all our customers.
 Along with extensive MI and root cause analysis reviews to support our ongoing monitoring, we undertake an annual ‘fair value’ product review to ensure our products continue to provide fair value to policyholders.